grafana/agent/docs/sources/operator/deploy-agent-operator-resources.md

 These two ServiceMonitors configure Agent to scrape all the kubelet and cAdvisor endpoints in your Kubernetes cluster (one of each per Node).
 In addition, it defines a `job` label which you can update (it is preset here for compatibility with Grafana Cloud's Kubernetes integration).
 It also provides an allowlist containing a core set of Kubernetes metrics to reduce remote metrics usage.
 If you don't need this allowlist, you can omit it, however, your metrics usage will increase significantly.

  When you're done, Agent should now be shipping kubelet and cAdvisor metrics to your remote Prometheus endpoint.
+To check this in Grafana Cloud, go to your dashboards, select **Integration - Kubernetes**, then select **Kubernetes / Kubelet**.

 ## Deploy LogsInstance and PodLogs resources